takenstheorem/perpetual/01-archival-nodes/proposals.md

 ### Voting Procedures

-**Quorum**: 25% snapshot wallets responding.
+**Quorum**: 25% snapshot wallets responding (n ~ 15).
 Simple majority vote determines outcome.

-**Voting rights** derive from transacting with *Perpetual*, and snapshot will be added to [snapshot.org](https://snapshot.org/#/) (for security: using the hot wallets that summoned *Perpetual* for minting).
+**Voting rights** derive from transacting with *Perpetual*, and snapshot will be added to [Snapshot.org](https://snapshot.org/#/) (for security: using the hot wallets that summoned *Perpetual* for minting).
 Voting power will derive from number of interactions with *Perpetual / Vol .
 1* [ERC-721 contract](https://etherscan.io/address/0xbbcfcc50a2885495ab789e06bab7d8f85d2f73ce).
 NB: Snapshot ends at token #146.

 **Snapshot link**: Posted here when vote opens.
+All voting will be off-chain with Snapshot.

 **Voting open / deadline**: opens Jan.
 21st, 2023 and closes Jan.
 28th, 2023.